 To accomplish this goal his research draws on and expand upon theories from various disciplines, such as Gender Studies, Science and Technology Studies (STS), Feminist STS (FSTS), Organizational Sciences, Psychology, Sociology of Disaster, Trauma and Counseling, Political Science, and more.
-Moreover, he integrates qualitative, quantitative and computational analysis to understand the activities of populations immersed in these challenging contexts, and he employs participatory design and design science approaches to further uncover complex social processes and effects, and to identify and pursue impactful design opportunities that empower and/or improve the lives of citizens.
+Moreover, he integrates qualitative, quantitative and computational analysis to understand the activities of populations immersed in these challenging contexts, and he employs participatory design, speculative design, and design science approaches to further uncover complex social processes and effects, and to identify and pursue impactful design opportunities that empower and/or improve the lives of citizens.

 Bryan and his students are currently working on (and have planned) several projects in this domain.
 To learn more about specific projects, please navigate to the following page: research projects.
 If you are interested in accessing published articles, please navigate to the publications section, or visit his Google Scholar Profile.